-Now that you know what to factor in your decision-making process, let’s dive into the pros and cons of five of the most popular WordPress e-commerce plugins.
+Now that you know what to factor into your decision-making process, let’s dive into the pros and cons of five of the most popular WordPress e-commerce plugins.

 WooCommerce, as the most popular WordPress e-commerce plugin, makes it an obvious choice if you’re looking for a tried and tested solution for your online store.